 Reference: ACMG website

-We have a unique combination of skills.
-We are a team of two that unexpectedly found love in exploring and discovering the wilderness together.
-Our relationship began on the trails of Strathcona Provincial Park.
-Inspired by each other’s devotion to growth and change, and the desire to support each other’s passions, we made a fresh start together and created MB Guiding in 2014.
-We are pretty certain that we are the only guiding company made up of a pharmaceutical scientist / technical writer and an ACMG Hiking Guide.
+We are a team of two that found love in exploring and discovering the wilderness together.
+Inspired by each other’s devotion to growth, we created MB Guiding in 2014.
 We’ve pushed each other’s comfort zones and improved our lives more than we could have hoped.

 Mike lives and breathes every day with a high-spirited love of the outdoors.
 He’s always eager to share his passion and enthusiasm with everyone around him.
 Mike has a particular interest in our diverse wildlife, geography, and history.
 He combines his technical expertise with wilderness education and natural interpretation.
-Mike delivers his outdoor knowledge in fun and entertaining ways, and loves to share his philosophy of a lightweight lifestyle on and off the trail.
+Mike delivers his outdoor knowledge in fun and entertaining ways.
 Since 1995, he’s called Vancouver Island home.

 Lara was born and raised on Vancouver Island.
 She has a life-long appreciation for wild places and new adventures.
-Curious about the natural world, she loves the physical challenges of hiking and backpacking.
-Lara draws from her science background to gain new knowledge, skills, and self-confidence as an aspiring hiking guide.
+Curious about the natural world, she loves the physical challenges of backpacking.
+Lara draws from her science background to learn outdoor knowledge and build self-confidence.
 Her newest hobby is studying evolutionary biology.
-Lara enjoys writing about our adventures for the blog and inspiring appreciation for animals and their wilderness homes.
+Lara blogs about our adventures and inspires appreciation for the wilderness.

 One of our greatest pleasures is helping repeat guests experience a new adventure.
 Sometimes past workshop participants book a guided trip to practice their new skills.
 Other times, guests desire new terrain challenges in different locations.
 Several of our guests are quite skilled in the outdoors, but enjoy the safety, camaraderie, and logistics advantages of joining our guided trips.